seancheung/history/README.md

 event(new ModelChanged($user, 'User roles updated', $user->roles()->pluck('id')->toArray()));
 ```

-The `ModelChanged` constructor accepts two/three arguments.
-The first is the associated model instance; the second is the message; the third is optional, which is the meta(array);
+The `ModelChanged` constructor accepts two/three/four arguments.
+The first is the associated model instance; the second is the message; the third is optional, which is the meta(array); the fourth is also optional, being the translation key of the event(see [Localization](#localization-1)).

 ### Localization